|Title:||The pathlib module -- object-oriented filesystem paths|

 >>> p = PureWindowsPath('c:/Downloads/pathlib.tar.gz') >>> p.with_suffix('.bz2') PureWindowsPath('c:/Downloads/pathlib.tar.bz2') >>> p = PureWindowsPath('README') >>> p.with_suffix('.bz2') PureWindowsPath('README.bz2')

 The relative_to() method computes the relative difference of a path to another:

 ValueError is raised if the method cannot return a meaningful value:

-The parts property provides read-only sequence access to a path object:
+The parts property returns a tuple providing read-only sequence access to a path's components: